sheetalsingh/RestAssuredDemo/readme.txt

 7. handle multiple parameters using HashMap  - DONE
 8. report - allure or any other - DONE
 9. run post-get-delete cases > handle in present case only
-10. reporting when particular cases/suite run
+10. reporting when particular cases/suite run - FAIL (reporting run all cases present in sheet giving false report)

 #Info: